Chesapeake Bay Retriever

 The Chesapeake Bay Retriever’s coat is expertly suited for life as a water retriever, crafted to repel water much like a duck’s feathers.
 The outer coat is short, dense, harsh, and slightly oily, while the undercoat is fine, thick, and woolly—together, they provide superb insulation.
 This unique combination allows the Chessie to withstand extreme conditions, from icy waters to snowy terrains.
 The oily coat outer layer and woolly undercoat shield him from the cold, enabling quick drying after swimming.
 A simple shake releases water from his double coat, leaving him only slightly damp.

-Built for natural camouflage, the Chessie’s coat comes in shades of brown, sedge, or dead grass helping him blend seamlessly into his surroundings.
+Built for natural camouflage, the Chessie’s coat comes in shades of brown, sedge, or dead grass helping him blend seamlessly into its surroundings.

 1. Brown ChessieBrown Chessie – Source: Wikipedia